 Radio and Television were confined to the dimension of time, which means there were limited slots for everything as discussed above.
 The value for the advertiser and the musician were high because there was such an enormous concentration of ears and eyeballs at any given time.
 Not so with the internet.
 There's no confinement to locality or time.

 The key difference here that's changing the stream payouts is that the internet doesn't need us, we need the internet.
-The current trend of musicians is to skip out on real marketing and upload their music to Soundcloud and YouTube, cross their fingers and pray it catches on.
+The current trend of musicians is to skip out on real marketing and distribute their music online to Soundcloud and YouTube, cross their fingers and pray it catches on.
 That costs both of those services a lot of money in hosting and bandwidth, but they show display banners to earn a profit.
 So the burden is off of the musician here, which is why there's no payment per stream but based on advertising impressions and clicks.
 You're playing someone else's game.

 Okay, but what about Spotify, Pandora, and those guys who exist entirely off of the backs of musicians?
 Why are they paying such little money to the artists?
 The answer goes back to the advanced tracking of conversions and value to the advertisers along with the supply of songs.
 Every year that passes introduces a larger catalog of music to humanity and new musicians trying to gain exposure.